polterguy/hyper-core/README.md

 parametrised with a query parameter, filtering the `description` of the records it should count.

 ```
-p5.mysql.scalar:select * from items where description like @description
+p5.mysql.scalar:select count(*) from items where description like @description
   @description:x:/../*/query/*/description?value
 return:x:/@p5.mysql.scalar?value
 ```